 There are different strokes and spins involved in table tennis which allows players to earn points in the game.
 After learning the basic shots in the game, you also need to practice winning strokes in table tennis to beat your opponent.
-There are many types of strokes in the game but they can be classified into offensive strokes and defensive Strokes.
+There are many strokes in the game, but they can be classified into offensive strokes and defensive Strokes.

-It goes without saying that the serving technique is an introductory technique for table tennis.
+The serving technique is an essential technique for table tennis.
 A good serving can give you a huge advantage.

 The service gives you complete and total control over your shot.
-The major benefit of this stroke is to force your opponent into making errors in the game.
-A good serve will make you gain winning points and could make your opponent miss the shot.
-It is an offensive shot and allows you to win by putting the other player off balance.
-There are many types of service in table tennis but the major ones are the forehand and backhand serve.
+The primary benefit of this stroke is to force your opponent into making errors in the game.
+A good service will make you gain winning points and could make your opponent miss the shot.
+It is a foul shot and allows you to win by putting the other player off balance.
+There are many types of service in table tennis, but the major ones are the forehand and backhand serve.

 The forehand serves table tennis stroke is one of the first types of serve learned by beginners.
 This shot is used most of the time during the game.

 In addition to forehand and backhand serve, we also need to know the spin of the serve: